 Every Thanksgiving, Farm Sanctuary runs its “Adopt a Turkey” program.
 For $35, anyone can symbolically adopt one of the rescued turkeys who live at Farm Sanctuary.
 In exchange for the donation, Farm Sanctuary will send adopters a personalized adoption certificate that can be displayed on social media and/or your Thanksgiving table, as a powerful reminder of why you are not eating a turkey on “Turkey Day.”

-You can even take a quiz to find the perfect turkey for you to symbolically adopt.
+You can even take a quiz to find the perfect turkey for you to symbolically adopt — whether you land on Thelma, Arendelle, Lizzie, Tutu, or Celeborn, they'll all appreciate it.

-Each year, Farm Sanctuary partners with a few famous people who have pledged to take part in the program — and this year’s celebrity partners are very exciting.
-Here’s what each of them had to say about adopting turkeys!
+Each year, Farm Sanctuary partners with a few famous people who have pledged to take part in the program — here’s what a few of them had to say about adopting turkeys!

 “Your one time donation, helps Farm Sanctuary care for rescued turkeys and protects other rescued farm animals and allows them to live beautiful lives,” he added, encouraging fans to take the quiz and adopt a turkey.